 The Foredom Jewellers Pendant LX Motor is a long-lasting high torque/low speed hanging motor with a foot pedal speed control.
-The LX series motor is a popular choice for stone setting, wax modeling, and pearl drilling because it provides more power and control with its high torque/low-speed combination.
+The LX series motor is popular for stone setting, wax modeling, and pearl drilling because it provides more power and control with its high torque/low-speed combination.

 The new Foredom SR motor is ideal for continuous production in jewelry manufacturing activities, increasing performance and power.
 Except for the H.30H, H.44HT, and H.28H versions, the flexible shaft has a quick-detach function and accommodates any Foredom handpiece.
-A forward or reverse motion switch is present on the powerful 1/6hp ball bearing 18,000rpm motor.
+A forward or reverse motion switch is on the powerful 1/6hp ball bearing 18,000rpm motor.
 For a longer motor life, lower the operating temperature.